Milwaukee Road Path

 Trail category: Rail-Trail

-The trail was named in memory of Kim Williams, a long-time Missoula resident, in 1987.
-With a degree in human ecology from Cornell University, she was a naturalist with a knack for writing, publishing the book Eating Wild Plants (among others) and penning a nature column in The Missoulian.
+The trail and preserve was named in memory of Kim Williams, a long-time Missoula resident, in 1987.
+With a degree in human ecology from Cornell University, she was a naturalist with a knack for writing, publishing the book Eating Wild Plants (among others), and penning a nature column in The Missoulian.
 For more than a decade, she also frequently appeared as a guest commentator on the popular National Public Radio program “All Things Considered.”
 The pathway runs by the University of Montana, where she earned a master’s degree and taught classes on plants; today, the school offers a fellowship in her name for journalism students interested in the environment.
+The section through the nature preserve is a bit rougher in quality, whereas most of the rest of the rail is paved.

 Parking and Trail Access